ManiaExchange/GeryKnockout/docs/user-guide.md

 In this case, player 20 will be knocked out regardless.
 However, players 4, 9 and 12 are tied and will therefore enter tiebreaker mode.
 In the tiebreaker, there will be 2 KOs performed since two of the players would have been knocked out otherwise.

+Tiebreakers will not initiate if the tied players DNF.

 This mode can be disabled using [/ko tiebreaker](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md#ko-tiebreaker-on--off).
 If disabled, ties are broken by when they were submitted; times which are set earlier are preferred.

 ### KO multiplier